How to use these NHL picks

 When it is useful |

-Best when you want the simplest bet and your edge is on the winner, not the margin. |
+| Moneyline | Pick the outright winner of the game. | Best when your edge is on the winner, not the margin. |

-Useful when you expect a mismatch and want improved pricing versus the moneyline. |
+| Puck line | Point spread, usually 1.5 goals. | Useful when you expect a mismatch and want improved pricing. |

-Useful when matchup pace, special teams, goalie form, or fatigue drives expected scoring. |
+| Totals | Over or under total goals scored. | Useful when pace, special teams, goalie form, or fatigue drives scoring. |

-Useful when a specific player role and usage creates value independent of the final score. |
+| Player props | Individual player outcomes — shots, goals, assists. | Useful when a specific player role creates value independent of the final score. |

 What does "edge" mean?

-Edge is the gap between the model’s probability and the implied probability from the odds.
-In general, higher edge means the price is more favourable relative to the model.
+Edge is the gap between the model's probability and the implied probability from the odds.
+Higher edge means the price is more favourable relative to the model.
+It is a value signal over the long run, not a guarantee.

 Where do the probabilities come from?